Greece Moments Greece Moments

 Corinth Canal

-It thus shortens the long journey around the Peloponnese by up to 325 km.
-The Corinth Canal is located at the narrowest point between the Peloponnese and the Attica Peninsula (Greater Athens area), the so-called Isthmus of Corinth.
-The idea of a breakthrough is over 2,600 years old, but the current canal was not built until between 1891 and 1893.
+It thus shortens the long journey around the Peloponnese for ships by up to 325 km.
+The Corinth Canal is located at the narrowest point between the Peloponnese and the Attica Peninsula (Greater Athens), the so-called Isthmus of Corinth.
+The idea of a canal dates back over 2,600 years, but the current canal was not built until between 1891 and 1893.

 Kanal von Korinth Tipps Viewpoint

-The engineers have dug up to 84 meters deep into the sandstone.
-Around 11,000 ships pass through the waterway every year, which can be navigated up to a width of 17 metres.
-From the viewpoint on the Isthmus Bridge on the old national road (Palia Ethniki Odos) you can admire the ships that make their way along the cliffs through the turquoise-blue channel.
+Engineers dug up to 84 meters deep into the sandstone.
+Around 11,000 ships pass through the waterway annually, which can accommodate vessels up to 17 meters wide.
+From the viewpoint on the Isthmus Bridge along the Old National Road (Palia Ethniki Odos), you can admire the ships as they make their way along the steep coastline through the turquoise-blue canal.

 Exploring the Sousaki Volcano

 The Sousaki Volcano is located about 7 km east of the Corinth Canal.
-It is considered to be the northernmost volcano of the volcanic arc of the Aegean Sea, which also includes the islands of Santorini, Milos and Nisyros.
+It is considered the northernmost volcano of the Aegean volcanic arc, which also includes the islands of Santorini, Milos, and Nisyros.
 The volcano still shows slight activity.
-In many places in the last eruption zone, sulphur vapours rise.
+Sulfur fumes rise in many places along the last eruption zone.

 Sousaki Vulkan Griechenland Erdbeben Korinth